FeroLabs/fero_client/README.md

 opt = analysis.make_optimization("example_cost_optimization", goal, constraints)
 ```

-In both cases, a `Prediction` object is return which will provide the data.
-By default, the result will be a `DataFrame` but it can also be configured to be a list of dictionaries if you're trying to avoid pandas.
+In both cases, a `Prediction` object is returned, which will provide access to the results of the optimization.
+By default, the result will be a `DataFrame` but it can also be configured to be a list of dictionaries by specifying `format="record"` in `get_results`.

 #### Example